Housing Information for Tenants

 Harassment

-- refusing to carry out repairs
+- Making threats or refusing repairs

 Unlawful Eviction

-For further advice visit Housing Advice NI.
+For advice, visit Housing Advice NI.

-NI Houses in Multiple Occupation
+Houses in Multiple Occupation (HMOs)

-You can apply online or in person at your local council office.
-You must provide all the relevant documentation and the appropriate fee.
+You can apply for a licence online or at your council office.

 Contact Details